Table of Contents

 not included in snapshots, they remain

 unaltered when a machine is reverted.
-See the section called “Special image write modes” for details.
+See Section 5.4, “Special image write modes” for details.

 To avoid losing the current state when restoring a snapshot, you can create a new snapshot before the restore.